 Direct marketing involves us communicating directly with you to promote the sale of our goods and services.
 This can be achieved by an array of methods including for example, by mail, telephone, e-mail or SMS/IM/MMS and potentially by third parties on our behalf.
 We will obtain your consent prior to using or disclosing your personal information for direct marketing purposes.

-Where we electronically communicate with you (e.g. by instant messaging, SMS/IM/MMS, and other mobile phone messaging (but excluding voice to voice communications)) for the purpose(s) mentioned above, we comply with the Spam Act 2003 (Cth) as amended from time to time.
+Where we electronically communicate with you (e.g. by instant messaging, SMS/IM/MMS, and other mobile phone messaging (but excluding voice to voice communications)) for the purpose(s) mentioned above, we comply with the Spam Act 2003 (Cth) or in New Zealand, the Unsolicited Electronic Messages Act 2007 (NZ) as applicable and amended from time to time.
 We take steps to ensure that our electronic communications meet the following conditions, they:

 (a) will only be sent with your consent, which you either provide expressly, or in very limited circumstances, that consent is inferred by your conduct or an existing ongoing business relationship;